elastio/contrib/aws-backup-elastio-integration/elastio-api/README.md

 ### Elastio S3 changelog

-Elastio S3 changelog Cloudformation stack implements this component.
+Elastio S3 changelog Cloudformation stack introduces this component.
 It deploys an SQS queue and an EventBridge subscription for it that forwards events from the target S3 bucket.
 Documentation for Elastio S3 changelog is available [here](https://github.com/elastio/contrib/tree/master/elastio-s3-changelog).